 When would we use cupping on a client?

 We use myofascial cupping techniques for many different reasons.
 We use it as an added technique to Remedial or Sports Massage.
 A common misconception is that it hurts a lot; this is obviously subjective, but we have found clients are underwhelmed but the feeling when they are applied – expecting it to really hurt them.

 We would decide to use cupping after assessing your constitution, muscle tone, skin health, overall health and some other deciding factors.

 We would ask to apply the cups if we were feeling overall tension in the client, lack of circulation to the muscles, tender spots, tight fascia, toxicity in the body etc. Cupping is also really great for overuse injuries, poor posture, back & shoulder pain, scoliosis, headache & migraine treatment, and so, so much more!!!!

-Both Amanda & Grace are qualified in Myofascial Cupping Therapy, so make sure you book in soon for your amazing treatment.
+Both Grace & Kain are qualified in Myofascial Cupping Therapy, so make sure you book in soon for your amazing treatment.